 This principle of dying to self is based upon one of the teachings of Jesus.
 In John 12:24-25 Jesus said, "Verily, verily, I say unto you, except a corn of wheat fall into the ground and die, it abides alone: but if it die, it brings forth much fruit.
 He that loves his life shall lose it; but he that hates his life in this world shall keep it unto life eternal."

 Paul said, "I die daily."
 The first time that one comes to Jesus in order to believe on Him is also the first time that one dies to oneself.
-No one can truly come to Jesus for salvation, unless itís their intention to do His will.
+No one can truly come to Jesus for salvation, unless it is their intention to do His will.
 Repentance involves turning from sin and self, and turning to the Lord to serve Him.
 But Paul said, "I die daily."
-Even though you may be saved and born again, you must be careful or your selfish nature will come over you and lead you astray.
+Even though you may be saved and born again, you must be careful or your selfish nature will come over you and lead you astray into a non-spiritual way.
 No one has arrived to the point where they no longer need to "die daily."
-Each day is a new challenge to go one of two ways: the way of your own selfish nature or the way of God; and Paul said that he had learned to die daily.
+Each day is a new challenge to go one of two ways: the way of your own selfish nature or the way of Christ; and Paul said that he had learned to die daily.